PhilMcVay/loan-calculator/README.md

 # Loan Calculator

-A tool built in Vanilla JS to calculate to total repayments of a loan
+A tool built in Vanilla JS to calculate the total repayments of a loan

 # Technologies Used